Kau chim: Locale

 In Hong Kong, by and large the most popular place for this fortune telling practice is the Wong Tai Sin Temple which draws thousands to millions of people each year.

 In Thailand, kau chim is commonly known as seam si (เซียมซี; alternatively spelled siem si, siem see).
 It is believed that seam si came to Thailand with the Chinese diasporas and was presumably first introduced at the oldest Chinese temple in Thailand; the Lim Ko Niao Shrine in Pattani Province.
 The oracles were only available in Chinese until as early as the reign of King Chulalongkorn, where one of the earliest translation of the oracles were printed in Thai by Plean Sae-song (เปลี่ยน แซ่ซ้อง) for Wat Kanlayanamit in Thonburi.

 In 1915, kau chim sticks were introduced to the United States under the trade name "Chi Chi Chinese Fortune Teller" by the Pacific Dry Goods Company of San Francisco, California, where a large population of Cantonese Chinese immigrants had settled.
 The Chi Chi sticks, 78 in number, were made in China of bamboo but they were marked with Arabic numerals instead of Chinese characters, and were packaged in a bright yellow and red chipboard tube with a black lid (like a modern mailing tube).
 They were accompanied by a rolled-up booklet of 78 rhyming interpretations that fit inside the tube with the sticks.

 By the early 1920s, chi chi sticks were available all across America, from several importers and under a variety of trade names, including "Chien Tung Fortune Teller."
 They were heavily marketed to African American fortune tellers through mail-order catalogs.
 They fell out of popularity during World War II, but only due to problems with supply, as China had been invaded by Japan and trade routes were disrupted.

 In the 1990s, importations of kau chim sticks were available again in the US.
 This time, packaged in leather-covered tubes painted with ornate Chinese designs, but also with the old rhyming Chi Chi stick booklet so well known to Americans.
-Meanwhile, vintage Chi Chi sticks of the 1915-1935 era (if all their parts and the booklet are intact) have become highly desired artifacts among those who collect fortune telling objects.
+Meanwhile, Chi Chi sticks of the 1915-1935 era (if all their parts and the booklet are intact) have become artifacts among those who collect fortune telling objects.

 The practice of using sticks in Chien Tung may be related to the game of pick-up sticks played today.
 This theory is based on a Japanese variation, called Mikado, which also has an emperor stick.
 A form of the game developed in the 16th century and may have been adapted from Chinese culture and religion.

 Some Taoist temples in Taiwan and Malaysia also revere a special Medicinal Oracle sticks (藥簽) which the poems are written in the form of Traditional Chinese medicine (TCM) concoction.
 Visitors can use the poem to buy items from the nearby Traditional Chinese Medicine shop.
 This was a common practice at certain Baosheng Dadi temples in olden days.